safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 ---

 <br>**12) Add Writer**
 <br>The messages that are being received are not all being used by the transit team, but we should probably keep a record of them.
-So select Writers &gt; Add Writer from the menubar.
-Use the following parameters to add a database Writer:
+So - back in FME Workbench - select Writers &gt; Add Writer from the menubar.
+Use the following parameters to add a database Writer to the processing workspace:

 <table style="border: 0px">